 Our guest contributor this week is Pat Barch, the Hoffman Estates Historian.
-This column originally appeared in the July 2014 issue of the Hoffman Estates Citizen, the village’s newsletter.
+This column originally appeared in the August 2014 issue of the Hoffman Estates Citizen, the village’s newsletter.
 The column appears here, courtesy of the Village of Hoffman Estates.

-Hoffman Estates Historian
+Hoffman Estates Village Historian